FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 - **Actor:** Attendee and Conference Staff

-- **Description:** In order to use the app, all users must login before adhering to any conference and setting up a personal profile for that conference.
+- **Description:** In order to use the app, all users must login before adhering to any.
 This process consists simply in inputting the correct email and password combination to access the user's account.

 - **Preconditions and Postconditions:** The only precondition is to have already an account in the app.
 Afterward, the app is completly available for the user.